 Wood construction and wood products

-The use of wood reduces the carbon footprint of construction, when we consider the whole lifecycle of wood from the manufacture of the materials to construction, use and recycling.
-In Finland the greatest growth potential in wood construction is in the construction of blocks of flats and public buildings.
-The use of wood materials can also be further increased in e.g. energy renovations of facades, construction of additional floors and infill construction.
+Using wood reduces the carbon footprint of construction when considering the entire lifecycle of wood, from material production to construction, usage, and recycling.
+In Finland, the greatest growth potential for wood construction lies particularly in apartment buildings and public construction.
+Additionally, the use of wood materials can be further increased in energy renovations of facades, additional floor construction, and infill construction.

-The aim of the Wood Building Programme 2016–2023 implemented under the lead of the Ministry of the Environment is to increase the use of wood in urban construction, public buildings and large wooden structures, such as halls and bridges.
-The programme promotes the use of wood in construction by strengthening expertise in the sector and providing information on wood construction, including on the role of the carbon footprint and health and safety issues related to construction.
-In recent years the Building Code has also been revised with respect to e.g. fire safety regulations and certain technical requirements for construction as part of the reform of the Land Use and Building Act.
+Under the leadership of the Ministry of the Environment, a Wood Construction Program was implemented from 2016 to 2023.
+The program aimed to increase the use of wood in urban construction, public construction, and large wood structures, such as halls and bridges.
+It promotes the use of wood in construction by enhancing industry expertise and providing information on wood construction, such as the significance of the carbon footprint, health benefits, and safety in construction.
+In recent years, building regulations, such as fire codes and technical construction requirements, have also been updated as part of the Land Use and Building Act.

-Finland produces about 12 million cubic metres of sawn wood per year
+Finland produces about 11 million cubic meters of sawn timber annually

 Related topics